-1. Once your child has accumulated three (3) unexcused absences, the school truancy referral process will be started.
+- 1. Once your child has accumulated three (3) unexcused absences, the school truancy referral process will be started.
 You will receive a letter, phone call, home visit, or possibly all three, to alert you that your child is missing too much school.
-The school may refer to Department of Human Services for prevention/intervention and/or may request MAISD Truancy Officer intervention.

-2. Five (5) accumulated unexcused absences, the school refers the case to the MAISD Truancy Officer for follow up.
+The school may refer to the Department of Human Services for prevention/intervention and/or may request MAISD Truancy Officer intervention. - 2.
+Five (5) accumulated unexcused absences, the school refers the case to the MAISD Truancy Officer for follow up. - 3.
+Eight (8) accumulated unexcused absences, the school and MAISD Truancy Officer refers the student/parent truancy case to the Prosecuting Attorney for judicial review/action.